🏠

 Benne Dosa - DVG Benne Dosa in Electronic City.
 The best Benne Dosa I’ve had.
 Impossible to beat the amount of ghee they use with the Dosa and the potatoes and chutney used to be just perfect.

-Konkan MG Road - Best mangalorean food.
+Konkan, MG Road - Best mangalorean food.
 I’ve had the best fish curry and neer dosa here.
 Although very spicy, I would still opt to go there.